 - Review Process

 - A project of

 The nesting habits of birds are examined in this inquiry-based lesson that cultivates curiosity and promotes respect for the natural world.
-As students explore the unique features of bird nests they actively participate in the learning process through a series of hands-on activities that involve:
+As students explore the unique features of bird nests they actively participate in the learning process through a series of introductory STEM activities that involve:

 This lesson supports the teaching of a number of Science and Social Studies outcomes related to biodiversity, interactions in nature and animal life cycles.
 A key strength of the lesson is the use of an inquiry process that builds science experimentation skills.
 Through outdoor observation a class could maintain a list of birds that nest around the school and publicize this information on a community website.
 An outdoor science experiment could also have students placing various types of materials such as pet hair in a local green space and monitoring which items are favoured by nesting birds.

 The unit also provides an excellent introduction to a school action project focused on building and installing bluebird or tree swallow nesting boxes within the local community.
 A cross curricular approach could have students building math skills by measuring wood pieces, enhancing life skills through construction and developing science and ELA skills by maintaining written records about nest box use.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
 To start, select a province listed below.

 Students are able to develop a deeper understanding of the dynamic relationships between animals and their habitats through inquiry.